-The conditions must be met in SF1 first, then whilst the TOE is still held in reset the PME conditions must be met.
+The conditions must be met in SF1 first, then whilst the TOE is still held in reset the PME 176 conditions must be met.
 Failure to meet these conditions will prevent entry into Package Mode.

-It is not possible to enter Test Mode on a sawn wafer, only Package Mode can be entered.
-So this function is protected by Test Mode Entry and Package Mode Entry.
+Therefore to enter Package Mode the conditions for Test Mode entry must be met, then 177 further conditions relating to Package Mode must be met.
+Failure to satisfy will prevent entry into Package Mode [PME] details the entry conditions.
+Package mode can only be entered on sawn wafers, that is wafers that have met the 178 SF3 conditions.
 The Strength of Function for the Package Mode Entry function is high.

-6.1.12 Test Memory Access in Package Mode (SF12)

-SF12 shall ensure that, although authenticated users can have access to memories using commands in package mode, they cannot access directly their contents.
+179 6.1.12 Test Memory Access in Package Mode (SF12) SF12 shall ensure that, although authenticated users can have access to memories 180 using commands in package mode, they cannot access directly their contents.
 When package mode is entered a full EEPROM erase is performed.
-Access to the device memories are limited by test algorithms.

-Only authorized test engineers running tests on the TOE will have access to the PME conditions.

-The Strength of Function claimed for the Protected Test Memory Access in Package Mode is high.
+Access to the 181 device memories are limited by test algorithms.
+Only authorized test engineers running tests on the TOE will have access to the PME 182 conditions.
+The Strength of Function claimed for the Protected Test Memory Access in Package 183 Mode is high.
 6.1.13 Security Functions Based on Permutations/combinations

-Not disclosed in ST-Lite document.
+Not disclosed in ST Lite 184